crollins18/ccr-blog/_posts/2021-07-30-build-a-website.markdown

 This payload
 ![](https://i.imgur.com/DbKeVZ8.png)
-takes advantage of hexidecimal letter representations to get around the blacklist while still telling Python that we want to execute the shell command `cat flag.txt`.
+takes advantage of hexadecimal letter representations to get around the blacklist while still telling Python that we want to execute the shell command `cat flag.txt`.

 `ictf{:rooYay:_:rooPOG:_:rooHappy:_:rooooooooooooooooooooooooooo:}`